-Our main research questions are derived from the questions as described above.
+Our main research questions are derived from the questions as described above and apply within the above mentioned scope of the program.

-- 1. What conditions (evaporation, precipitation, river discharges, sea level rise and related salt water intrusion and other water quality issues) can be expected in the Netherlands?
-What is the expected water demand in future? - 2.
-How will fresh-water availability within the coupled groundwater-surface water system change due to climate change and how can the self-reliance of water users be increased? - 3.
-To what extent can tolerance levels of different land uses be stretched?
+- 1. What range of conditions should be taken into account to assess the severeness of an inadequate fresh water supply (evaporation, precipitation, river discharges, sea level rise and related salt water intrusion, international economic changes) - 2.
+How will fresh-water availability within the coupled groundwater-surface water system change due to climate change and how can the self-reliance of water users be increased?

+- 3. To what extent can tolerance levels of different land uses be stretched?
 What opportunities for the reduction of the fresh water demand are possible? - 4.
 What is the potential of water technology for providing solutions for regional self-sufficiency in the fresh water supply? - 5.
-How can we build robust and flexible adaptation strategies, given the uncertainties in the long-term prediction of future climate change effects, and of other relevant socio-economic developments?
+What approach should be used to build robust and flexible adaptation strategies, given the uncertainties in the long-term prediction of future climate change effects, and of other relevant socio-economic developments? - 6.
+How can knowledge about specific adaptation measures, perspectives of different stakeholders, available approaches for tackling uncertainty, be integrated to build strategies for selected pilot areas.